• General Questions

 Service animals are welcome in all of our libraries.
 We love all animals, but pets, emotional support animals, and other animals that have not been trained to perform specific acts directly related to an individual’s disability are not allowed into our libraries.

-For your convenience, Alameda County Library allows Library Cardholders to add authorized users to their account by submitting a completed Additional Users Authorization form, either online or print.
-These forms are also available at each location's Circulation Desk.
+For your convenience, Alameda County Library allows Library Cardholders to add authorized users to their account by submitting an Additional Users Authorization form.
+A print version of this form is available at each location's Circulation Desk.

 An Additional User can: